 P. REQUIREMENTS FOR PROMOTION

 Promotion to Associate Professor and to Professor (or their equivalents) requires that Performance in two areas be rated “4—Exceeds Standards of Achievement”—for teaching faculty, one of which must be in the category of Teaching (Professional Activities for librarians and counselors)—and that one category be rated at least “3—Meets Standards of Achievement” as stated in approved Program Personnel Standards for the appropriate rank.
+Scores achieved during retention reviews during the probationary period shall not imply that similar scores will be achieved when applying for promotion.
+In other words, each RTP evaluation score is discrete in nature.

 Because the professoriate entails continual growth and reassessment, the University expects that tenured faculty will continue to strive for excellence in all three areas of performance, and that successful faculty members will display accomplishments and continued growth throughout their careers.
 Therefore, the decision to grant promotion to the rank of professor shall be based on a record that indicates sustained vitality and commitment to the standards described in this document and in Program Personnel Standards.